kzapalac/SDS322E_project/README.md

 # SDS322E final project
 This repository contains all the elements of the final project for the class Elements of Data Science, SDS 322E.
 The project was a group effort by Kaylee Billstone, Paulina Brown, Jaqueline Marroquin, Christiana Ozuna, Kirsten Richards, and Kennedy Zapalac.

-In this project, we explored how in-group bias can be influenced by the priming people with a learning versus performance orientation.
+In this project, we explored how in-group bias can be influenced by priming people with a learning versus performance orientation.

 If you would like to learn more about our project, I recommend reading through our **FinalProjectReport.pdf**.